Network interface

-KakaoCloud network interfaces are virtual network cards that allow resources within a VPC to be logically connected and communicate.
-Users can create, modify, and delete network interfaces, and they can connect a created network interface to an instance within the same availability zone or disconnect an already attached secondary network interface.
+KakaoCloud network interfaces act as virtual network cards, enabling resources in a VPC to be logically connected for communication.
+Users can create, modify, and delete network interfaces, as well as attach them to instances within the same availability zone or detach existing secondary network interfaces.

-- Multiple IP addresses per network interface will be supported in the future.
+- Multi-IP per network interface will be supported in the future.

 Components

-- A primary private IPv4 address within the VPC's IPv4 address range
+- Primary private IPv4 address within the VPC’s IPv4 address range.

-- A secondary private IPv4 address within the VPC's IPv4 address range
+- Secondary private IPv4 address within the VPC’s IPv4 address range.

-- A public IP address for each private IPv4 address
+- One public IP address per private IPv4 address.

 Concepts

-The following concepts are important for understanding network interfaces.
+The following concepts are key to understanding network interfaces.

 1. Primary network interface

-The primary network interface refers to the network interface that is automatically created when an instance is created.
-Each instance must be connected to one primary network interface, and this interface cannot be disconnected from the instance.
+The primary network interface refers to the default network interface created when an instance is launched.
+Each instance must have one primary network interface, which cannot be detached.

 2. Secondary network interface

-Secondary network interfaces refer to the additional network interfaces attached to an instance, excluding the primary network interface.
-The maximum number of network interfaces that can be attached to an instance depends on the instance family and size.
-Secondary network interfaces can be freely added, detached, and disconnected as long as the maximum number of network interfaces allowed per instance is not exceeded.
+Secondary network interfaces are additional interfaces attached to an instance, beyond the primary network interface.
+The number of secondary network interfaces that can be attached depends on the instance family and size.
+Secondary network interfaces can be added freely (within the maximum allowed) and can be detached or connected.

-3. Primary or secondary private IPv4 addresses for a network interface
+3. Primary private IPv4 address assigned to network interface

-4. Public IPv4 address for a network interface
+4. Public IP address assigned to network interface

-A public IP address can be associated with the private IPv4 address assigned to the network interface.
-A network interface with a public IP can communicate externally via the Internet Gateway until the public IP is disassociated.
+A public IP can be attached to the private IPv4 address of a network interface.
+Once the public IP is attached, the network interface can communicate with the outside world through the internet gateway until the public IP is detached.

-A security group can be assigned to a network interface.
-All instance types except Bare Metal Server must have at least one security group.
-For detailed information on security groups, please refer to Security Group.
+Security groups can be assigned to network interfaces.
+All instance types, except for Bare Metal Server (BMS) instances, require at least one security group.
+For detailed information on security groups, refer to security groups.

 When attaching a network interface, consider the following:

-- Only network interfaces in the same availability zone as the instance can be selected for assignment and attachment.
+- Only network interfaces within the same availability zone as the instance can be assigned and attached to the instance.

 - Secondary network interfaces can be detached even when the instance is running, but the primary network interface cannot be detached under any circumstances.